-Sabater et al. discuss this issue under the heading of "visibility types" and classify the reputation of an individual as "global" or "subjective."
-[24] Global reputation is a single, universal value calculated from all the transactional data available to the system.
+Sabater et al. discuss this issue under the heading of "visibility types" and classify the reputation of an individual as "global" or "subjective."[23]
+Global reputation is a single, universal value calculated from all the transactional data available to the system.
 Subjective reputation is calculated for pairs of individuals based on their interactions and the opinions of others.

 Global reputation is often insufficient because of a lack of personalization.
-But Sabater et al. make the point that subjective systems require strong links between individuals so that information is shared frequently and a large body of information upon which to based reputation decisions can be collected.
+But Sabater et al. make the point that subjective systems require strong links between individuals so that information is shared frequently, providing a large body of information to serve as the basis reputation decisions.